Keith Anthony Morrison: Publications and curatorial work

-Morrison has consulted on art for many agencies, public and private.
+Morrison consulted on art for many agencies, public and private.
 In 1971 he was consultant, briefly, to the Caribbean author John Hearne at the Creative Art Centre at the University of the West Indies, Jamaica; and to collector/proprietor A. D. Scott, on Jamaican art, at the Olympia Gallery, Kingston, Jamaica.
-Morrison has served on several artboards and state agencies in Massachusetts, Pennsylvania, Maryland, Virginia, Tennessee, Illinois, and California in the US.
-He was a cultural-economic consultant for the Harlem Urban Development Corporation, New York, NY.
+Morrison served on several artboards and state agencies in Massachusetts, Pennsylvania, Maryland, Virginia, Tennessee, Illinois, and California in the US.
+He was a cultural and economic consultant for the Harlem Urban Development Corporation, New York, NY.

-Morrison was a frequent panelist on the weekly TV show Around Town in Washington, D.C., between 1998 and 2002.
-He has made numerous other TV appearances, some in Jamaica but most in the US.
+He was a frequent panelist on the weekly television show Around Town in Washington, D.C., between 1998 and 2002.
+Morrison made numerous other TV appearances, some in Jamaica but most in the US.
 Maryland Public TV made a film of his work 1n 1990.
 PBS featured his curated exhibition Magical Visions in 2012.
 He was one of five international artists featured in the PBS film Free Within Ourselves.

 In 2017, Morrison's book, "Art in Washington and Its Afro-American Presence: 1940-1970," was the foundation for the National Gallery of Art's Symposium on African-American Art in Washington, D.C. in the Mid-Twentieth Century.

 Morrison's work has been reviewed in many publications, including the Jamaica Gleaner, Jamaica Observer, New York Times, New Yorker.
 Art News, Art Forum, Art in America, Smithsonian Magazine, New Art Examiner, Chicago Sun Times, Chicago Tribune, Washington Post, Washington Times, San Francisco Chronicle, and African Arts.